DnD Bard Handbook

 Ability Scores

-The bard is heavily reliant on Charisma, but with a bit of Dexterity and Constitution the Bard can survive an occasional dip into melee combat.
+The Bard is heavily reliant on Charisma, but with a bit of Dexterity and Constitution the Bard can survive an occasional dip into melee combat.
 Most bards will start from roughly the same set of ability scores, but may differentiate themselves by increasing different abilities depending on your subclass and your role in the party.
 Most bards will still maximize Charisma first, but some may go for Dexterity for martial builds.

 Str: Dump stat.
 Even in melee, the Bard can rely solely on Dexterity